jordandekraker/superficial-white-matter/README.md

 ```

 ## Usage with Freesurfer/Fastsurfer (example)

+> The code expects *standard* nifti orientation, in which the resolution is the diagonal of the header affine matrix.
+Running the inputs through `fslreorient2std` will ensure that everything is calculated correctly.

 ```bash
 # This is the freesurfer/fastSurfer Subject directory
 SUBJECTS_DIR=<path to surface subjects directory FreeSurfer/FastSurfer>